maikelmclauflin/ElementQuery/README.md

 6. computedStyle: the cached styles of the element being resized by the sensor.
 7. dimensions: the cached dimensions of the element being resized by the sensor.

-The system currently supports the following units:
+The system currently supports the following unit handlers.
+If a handler is not found, or a bad unit is applied in css, then the system will fallback to using px values for the handler and final attribute:

 1. 'px'
 2. 'em'